EASA2026 FAQs

 Panel formats

-Lightning panel: fast-paced presentation panel using Pecha KuchaIgnite or Lightning Talks type formats.
+Lightning panel: fast-paced presentation panel using Pecha KuchaIgnite or Lightning Talks type formats, with a maximum of ten papers per 105-minute session.

 Laboratory: Continuing the EASA’s successful experience with Labs as a space for collective discussion, collaborative practice, and creative contribution, the convenors of EASA2026 encourage participants to explore this year’s theme, Anthropology: Possibilities in a Polarised World.
-The call will run from 8 December 2025 to 26 January 2026: read more on the call for labs page.
+Labs are an experimental format which drawn upon the conference theme.

 Roles terminology